Swim Stronger: A Masters Swimmer's Guide to Resistance Training

 • Consistency: Regularity is more important than intensity when you're starting.

-• Stay Hydrated and Fuel Properly: Support your training with adequate hydration and a balanced diet (check out “A Protein Guide for Beginners” and “How to Build Muscle” for more information on nutrition that supports training).
+• Stay Hydrated and Fuel Properly: Support your training with adequate hydration and a balanced diet (check out “A Protein Guide for Beginners” and “How to Build Muscle” for more nutrition information that supports training).

 This guide highlights resistance training as a vital complement to swimming for Masters athletes, going beyond cardiovascular benefits to enhance performance, prevent injuries, and improve well-being with age.
 Dryland training is key for maintaining muscle mass, bone density, and joint health, counteracting sarcopenia and osteoporosis.
 Benefits for Masters swimmers include increased power and speed in the water, reduced injury risk (especially shoulder issues), enhanced bone density, improved body position and core stability for reduced drag, greater functional strength for daily life, and boosted confidence.
 Recommended exercises target swimming-specific muscles and movements, including squats, lunges, deadlifts, push-ups/chest presses, rows, overhead presses, and plank variations.
 A typical program involves 2-3 sessions weekly, focusing on proper form, gradual progression, listening to the body, consistency, and supporting training with hydration and nutrition.